imjoseangel/terraform-azurerm-appserviceplan/README.md

 ### NOTES

-* A Basic SKU is created by default.
+* A Basic SKU Tier is created by default.

 ## Usage in Terraform 1.0